 There are a lot of great Spy RPG’s because the spy genre is so vast and ultimately, playable.
 I’ve tried to pare it down but have put an extra above my normal three this week.
 Assume it got in their because it’s that good at stealth missions:

 Top Secret: One of the earliest Espionaige genre games.
 This TSR game caused the FBI to actually stormed their offices after stationery used in the playtesting of an assassination mission fell into government hands.
 The misunderstanding was cleared up and TSR went on to release a game that is fondly remembered by many to this day.
 Recently re-released as Top Secret: New World Order, it is set to capture the adventures of a new generation.

 Night’s Black Agents: Want to add some horror to your genre?
 Big Fan of Dracula?
 This Ken Hite’s game takes the Spy genre and adds vampires to mix, making the bloodsuckers more real and relevant than they’ve been to the hobby in years.
 Pick it up if you like the genre but feel the need for a little darker content.

 Cold Shadows: A very narrative driven game that allows a bit more player control in the initial stages, Cold Shadows sets itself up as a character study with the people in the job drawn into focus.
 It also gives the players input into the organisation they are part of, allowing them to feel like part of the process.

 Operators: Like your Tom Clancy over your Fleming?
-Want to re-inact combat scenes like those in Taken?
+Want to re-enact combat scenes like those in Taken?
 The operators is a tour de force of brutal, close up fighting and missions more like a special ops deployment than a slow burn mystery.
 Still strongly in genre though.
-Just bear in mind when buying that you’ll need the rulebooks and cards to get the whole package of bone crunching action.
+Just bear in mind when buying that you’ll need the rulebooks and cards to get the whole package of bone-crunching action.